-This is an exciting time for the African construction sector, as it moves into its own era of digital construction and unlocks the efficiencies of digital construction and information management not only during the design stages of projects but throughout the construction and operational stages too.
-The key to unlocking this potential is BIM (Building Information Modelling) and this navigation tool is a comprehensive step by step guide aligned with international BIM standards and best practice to help you improve how you share and analyse data through the entire life of a building.
+This is an exciting time for the construction sector, as it moves into its own era of digital construction and unlocks the efficiencies of digital construction and information management not only during the design stages of projects but throughout the construction and operational stages too.
+The key to unlocking this potential is BIM (Building Information Modelling) and this navigation tool is a comprehensive step by step guide aligned with international BIM standards and best practices to help you improve how you share and analyse data through the entire life of a building.

 Building Information Modelling (BIM) has gained much traction in recent years as digital construction technology that will fundamentally transform the building and construction industry practice in the delivery of an excellent built environment.
 It is a game-changing technology that will improve construction productivity as well as the level of integration and collaboration across the various disciplines in the construction value chain.
 It is therefore important for the industry to embrace the technology with clarity.

 Countries such as the UK, Australia, China and Singapore have transformed their own construction sectors significantly and valuable lessons can be learned from their combined journeys.
 It is however also important to factor in Africa’s unique strengths and weaknesses into the process.

 We hope that every BIM user can truly reap the benefits of BIM by integrating it into his/her day-to-day workflow – from feasibility study to facility management.
 We hope that BIM users can use this portal as a platform to jumpstart their BIM adoption, before they leap to greater heights, innovating and transforming their workflow.

 BIM is a journey.
 We envisage that it will grow with time and will inspire more advanced and innovative use of BIM.
 I would like to encourage all BIM practitioners to join in this industry effort to grow this portal into a wealth of BIM knowledge for Africa.

-You, the user, are responsible for applying your professional judgement to determine in the legal disclaimers included in this learning portal that is linked to the BIM Exceptional Management online course.
+You, the user, are responsible for applying your professional judgment to determine in the legal disclaimers included in this learning portal that is linked to the BIM Exceptional Management online course.